oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Attack Description

-For a detailed attack description, refer to [@!arXiv.1601.01229] and [@!I-D.ietf-oauth-mix-up-mitigation].
-The description here closely follows [@!arXiv.1601.01229], with variants of the attack outlined below.
+For a detailed attack description, refer to [@arXiv.1601.01229] and [@I-D.ietf-oauth-mix-up-mitigation].
+The description here closely follows [@arXiv.1601.01229], with variants of the attack outlined below.

 Preconditions: For the attack to work, we assume that